Carbon: Inorganic compounds

 Commonly carbon-containing compounds which are associated with minerals or which do not contain bonds to the other carbon atoms, halogens, or hydrogen, are treated separately from classical organic compounds; the definition is not rigid, and the classification of some compounds can vary from author to author (see reference articles above).
 Among these are the simple oxides of carbon.
 The most prominent oxide is carbon dioxide (CO_{2}).
 This was once the principal constituent of the paleoatmosphere, but is a minor component of the Earth's atmosphere today.
 Dissolved in water, it forms carbonic acid (H_{2}CO_{3}), but as most compounds with multiple single-bonded oxygens on a single carbon it is unstable.
 Through this intermediate, though, resonance-stabilized carbonate ions are produced.
 Some important minerals are carbonates, notably calcite.
 Carbon disulfide (CS_{2}) is similar.
-Nevertheless, due to its physical properties and its association with organic synthesis, carbon disulfide is sometimes classified as an organic solvent.

 The other common oxide is carbon monoxide (CO).
 It is formed by incomplete combustion, and is a colorless, odorless gas.
 The molecules each contain a triple bond and are fairly polar, resulting in a tendency to bind permanently to hemoglobin molecules, displacing oxygen, which has a lower binding affinity.
 Cyanide (CN^{−}), has a similar structure, but behaves much like a halide ion (pseudohalogen).
 For example, it can form the nitride cyanogen molecule ((CN)_{2}), similar to diatomic halides.
 Likewise, the heavier analog of cyanide, cyaphide (CP^{−}), is also considered inorganic, though most simple derivatives are highly unstable.
 Other uncommon oxides are carbon suboxide (C_{3}O_{2}), the unstable dicarbon monoxide (C_{2}O), carbon trioxide (CO_{3}), cyclopentanepentone (C_{5}O_{5}), cyclohexanehexone (C_{6}O_{6}), and mellitic anhydride (C_{12}O_{9}).
 However, mellitic anhydride is the triple acyl anhydride of mellitic acid; moreover, it contains a benzene ring.
 Thus, many chemists consider it to be organic.

 With reactive metals, such as tungsten, carbon forms either carbides (C^{4−}) or acetylides (C_{2}^{2−}) to form alloys with high melting points.
 These anions are also associated with methane and acetylene, both very weak acids.
 With an electronegativity of 2.5, carbon prefers to form covalent bonds.
 A few carbides are covalent lattices, like carborundum (SiC), which resembles diamond.
 Nevertheless, even the most polar and salt-like of carbides are not completely ionic compounds.